 This busy office is open Monday – Friday 9am – 5pm.
 Our very popular Thursday valuation morning is not to be missed, no appointment necessary between 10am and 1pm, simply turn up with your items for free, no obligation appraisals.
 For larger consignments we are always happy to arrange confidential home visits.

-Recent finds from the Hertford office include a Chinese brush pot, carved from a single piece of Zitan wood which made £150,000 in the Asian Art sale, a Ralph Lauren ‘Ricky’ bag making £6,000 in the Accessories sale and a recent consignment for the forthcoming Decorative Arts sale includes a watercolour by John Piper which will be sold with an estimate of £6,000 - £8,000.
+Recent finds from the Hertford office include a Chinese brush pot, carved from a single piece of Zitan wood which made £150,000 in the Asian Art sale, a Ralph Lauren ‘Ricky’ bag making £6,000 in the Accessories sale and a John Piper watercolour consigned for our Decorative Arts sale, sold for £2,050.

 If you have too many items to transport to the Stansted auction room or Hertford office, or if they are too large, fragile or valuable, we may be able to arrange for one of our valuers to visit you free of charge, to provide informal, verbal identification, valuation and sales advice.